gitwin192-pixel/return_case-/README.md

 }
 ```

-Setup
-- Install deps: `pip install gspread google-auth pyppeteer`.
-- Ensure Chrome is installed and `chrome_path` points to the executable.
-- Place `service_account.json` in `C:\shopee_bot_keys` (or adjust `SERVICE_ACCOUNT_FILE` in runner.py if you move it).
-- Make sure the service account has access to the target Google Sheet.

-Requirements
-- Install all deps with `pip install -r C:\shopee_bot_keys\requirements.txt`.

 Running
-- From `C:\shopee_bot_keys`: `python runner.py`.
+- `python runner.py`
 - Headless: set `"headless": true` (and optionally `headless_port_offset` to avoid attaching to visible Chrome), then rerun.
-- The watcher processes rows where column B is empty.
-To reprocess a row, clear its column B cell (e.g., remove “TIDAK KETEMU”) and it will be retried on the next poll.
+- Reprocess: clear column B for any row you want retried.
-- Logs show Shopee fetch attempts and sheet batch updates.
-If no empty rows, you’ll see “Tidak ada baris kosong untuk diupdate”.
+- Logs show Shopee fetch attempts and batch updates; if no empty rows, you’ll see “Tidak ada baris kosong untuk diupdate”.

+Customizing
+- Change sheet/tab: update `sheet_id`/`sheet_name` in config.
+- Switch stores/profiles/ports: edit the `stores` list.
+- Headless vs GUI: toggle `headless`; shift ports with `headless_port_offset` to stay separate from normal Chrome.
+- Polling speed: adjust `poll_seconds`.
+- Safety: set `dry_run` to true to test without writing to the sheet.

 Testing
 - `python test_runner_parse.py` (basic parse_refund_summary test).

 Troubleshooting
-- Chrome not starting / attaches to visible Chrome: close existing Chrome using the same profile/port, or use `headless_port_offset` to shift ports for headless runs.
+- Chrome attaches to your visible session: close that Chrome or use `headless_port_offset` with headless=true.
-- error=10002: usually params/auth; ensure Chrome is logged in to Seller Center.
+- error=10002: usually params/auth; re-login to Shopee Seller Center in that profile.
-- No sheet updates: ensure column B is empty for rows to process, dry_run is false, and watch for batch update errors in logs.
+- No sheet updates: ensure column B is empty for rows to process, `dry_run` is false, and watch logs for batch update errors.